WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS.md

 <details>
 <summary><b>Clues</b></summary>
 Go to https://blast.ncbi.nlm.nih.gov/ and select nucleotide blast.
-Paste the read sequence from the previous question into the box and click submit.
+Paste the read sequence from the previous question into the box, leaving the other options as they are, and click submit.
 </details>

 **14. Using what you've learnt in previous sessions, what further analyses you think might be useful on these datasets?
 (No need to run them.)**